bbauska/CAD101en/README.md

 -   And the \<nav\> tags enable you to group navigational links.

-## Module 3, Part II: HTML5 Input Element: Attributes for the Input Tag
+<h2>Module 3, Part II: HTML5 Input Element: Attributes for the Input Tag</h2>

 Hello.
 Welcome to HTML5 Input Element: Attributes for the Input Tag.